 Painting Tray Ceilings

-Tray ceilings are popular because they really enhance a room's decor.
+Tray ceilings are popular because they enhance a room's decor.
 They make the ceiling look higher and become a focal point for people entering the room.
 They are also a great addition to a home when you do a lot of entertaining and guests congregate in one area.
 However, people always struggle with the paint colors to use and getting straight lines between the layers.

 When painting tray ceilings there are several things to consider before choosing the colors.
 Depending on the paint colors you choose, the look of the ceiling can make the entire room feel warm and cozy.
 One of the most beautiful ways of painting a tray ceiling is to use an accent color on one of the layers.
 Choose a deep rich paint color that matches a color of something already in the room.
-Match some throw pillows, bedding, the sofa or even some art work.
+Match some throw pillows, bedding, the sofa, or even some artwork.
 This will add to a warm feeling and tie it all together.
 Deep paint colors will also show off the structure of the tray ceiling.

-One of easiest color schemes for a tray ceiling is to use a contrasting color that is one shade darker or one shade lighter than the colors already in the room.
+One of the easiest color schemes for a tray ceiling is to use a contrasting color that is one shade darker or one shade lighter than the colors already in the room.
 This will create a harmonious feeling and is a very easy way to choose the colors.
-Regardless of the color you pick, be sure to sample the paint color first so you really know how the color will look.
+Regardless of the color you pick, be sure to sample the paint color first so you know how the color will look.

 Use a damp cloth to wipe down the ceiling to make sure any loose debris like dust or dirt is removed.
 Something with a long handle will help you reach.
 A duster also works but isn't as good as a damp cloth.
-Use a spackling compound to fill in an holes or cracks, let it dry and sand it smooth with sandpaper.
+Use a spackling compound to fill in any holes or cracks, let it dry and sand it smooth with sandpaper.